Mehmetali345Dev/made/README.md

 ## Adding your dotfiles

-Just visit the [wiki page](https://made.345dev.me/wiki/introdution) and follow the instructions.
+Just visit the [wiki page](https://made.345dev.me/wiki/introduction) and follow the instructions.

+## Adding new WM/DE

+Just edit assets/list.json and add your WM/DE to the list.

+## Adding new documents to wiki

+If your document is not suits any category, just add it new folder in the content/wiki/ folder.
+And write document in markdown format.
+And add it to the wiki.

 ## Setup